Fili-p/MySQL-DB-Project/README.md

 # MySQL DB Project

 ## 📌 Overview
-This project was completed as part of my university Database course (DAD-202) and focuses on creating and managing a **MySQL** database.
+This project was completed in Codio as part of my university Database course (DAD-202) and focuses on creating and managing a **MySQL** database.
 It demonstrates database design, data loading, and SQL queries for data analysis and management.

 ---